szaretsky/anthropic-mcp/README.md

 end
 ```

-The context parameter is the context passed into the server and can be used to pass per request information,
+The server_context parameter is the server_context passed into the server and can be used to pass per request information,
 e.g. around authentication state or user preferences.

 ### Key Components